Harm Reduction Kit Request Form Logo

 One kit includes:

-• 1-3 boxes of naloxone (Narcan) with instructions
+• 1-3 boxes of nasal naloxone (Narcan) with instructions

 • Fentanyl test strips (10-pack) with instructions